spatie/laravel-backup/README.md

 ### Cleanup

-This command will remove all zip-files that are older than the amount of days specified in the config file.
+This command will remove all zip-files that are older than the amount of days specified in the config file:

 ``` bash
 php artisan backup:clean